ianaboghean/PiesShop/README.md

-# 👋 Hello developer!
+# 👋 Hello!

-This is one of the many templates available from W3schools.
-Check our [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to learn the basics of [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp). 🦄
+# This is a fictive online shop
+# Technologies used: HTML5, CSS, JavaScript, Bootstrap.

+## Instalation

+# Clone the repository: git clone https://github.com/ianaboghean/PiesShop.git

+## Dev Environment exemple

+# Open the project index.html file as live server in VS Code